FutureSearch Logofuturesearch

 )

 Key finding: exact and fuzzy matches are free.
-Only rows requiring LLM reasoning incur costs (~$0.002/row for semantic, ~$0.01/row for web search).
+Only rows requiring LLM reasoning incur costs.
 Providing merge_on hints reduces costs by helping the cascade skip LLM reasoning for more rows.